The Top Food Markets and Best Places to Eat in Rome

 Get lost among endless stalls at Rome’s biggest food market, not far from Vatican City (which explains all the nuns).
 You’ll find every imaginable Roman delicacy here, and plenty you may never have heard of.

-Mercato di Circo Massimo
+Try the samples at Mercato di Circo Massimo

 For the truest of foodies, this local farmer’s market is the place to find typical foods from Lazio, from rich olive oil and dark leafy greens to cured meats.
 We recommend arriving hungry - there’s always plenty of delicious things to sample as you fill your basket.